 A Historical Commission spokesperson confimed to Truthout that their office did approve a permit for restoration work on the monument in 2002, but that no completion report was ever submitted to the Commission, telling Truthout that the holdup rests with Denton County.

 “I’ve had people tell me, ‘Oh, I remember drinking out of those when I was a child.’
 No you don’t.
 They never worked.
 You drank out of a fountain on the lawn perhaps, but it wasn’t [at the monument],” Judge Horn told Truthout.

 She maintained that position this week during a Denton County Commissioner’s Court meeting in which Denton resident Shirley Mann testified that she remembers avoiding the monument’s fountains as a Black child growing up in the ’40s in Denton.
 She told Judge Horn she avoided the fountains because they weren’t labeled “colored” and she thought she’d be punished if she did.

-Another long-time Denton resident of color backed up Mann’s account of the fountains, telling Truthout that she remembers the fountains working, but not well, because they had a very low water pressure.
+Another longtime Black Denton resident backed up Mann’s account of the fountains, telling Truthout that she remembers the fountains working but not well, because they had a very low water pressure.
 She told Truthout she also avoided the fountains, instead opting to use the bathrooms in the basement of the Denton County Courthouse on the Square for a quarter.